Course Catalogue

 IST-299 Final Project

 Working in groups, students apply knowledge and skills gained, including problem-solving and project management techniques, to a network project.
-Based on a typical real world business situation, the project includes gathering Internetworking requirements, identify solutions, and design, install, and configure network infrastructure and security components and applications.
-1-4-3
+Based on a typical real-world business situation, the project must include:

 • Pre Requisite: Final Semester or VPAA Approval